Basics

 We use filter for emphasis or reduction of certain frequencies in a sound/signal.

-To create a substractive synth voice patch we substract with modules parts of the source signal.
+To create a subtractive synth voice patch we use other modules to subtract parts of the source signal.
 For example we can use Envelope

 or Filter

-modules to modulate the output signal of a VCO
+modules to effect the output signal of a VCO

 .

-The first thing you want to substract from a continuous sound is volume information with a VCA
+The first thing you want to subtract from a continuous sound is volume information with a VCA

 to control the amplitude and an ADSR